 1205L Stone Building

-She was a high school social studies teacher before getting her doctorate.
+In the 1990s, she was a high school social studies teacher before getting her doctorate.
 At FSU, she teaches Qualitative Methods courses, Instructional Leadership, Policy to Practice, as well as Applications of Policy in Schools, among others.